Last Updated on March 7, 2026 by Maged kamel

 Stiffness reduction factor for inelastic columns.

-This is the 25th post of the compression Member Posts-part 3 which includes the difference between the modulus of elasticity E and the other modulus of elasticity Et, which is the tangent modulus of elasticity, and in what conditions for which we will use the Et?
+This is the 5th post of the compression Member Posts-part 3, which covers the difference between the modulus of elasticity E and the tangent modulus of elasticity Et, and under what conditions we use Et?

-The second point, after God’s well, τb, or the stress reduction factor, is for the case of short or medium columns.
+The second point, τb, or the stress-reduction factor, applies to short or medium columns.

 Solved problem 4-13 for the stiffness reduction factor.

-This is the 26th post of the compression Member Posts-part 3 which includes Example 4.13, from Prof. Alan Williams’s book.
+This is the 7th post of the Compression Member Posts-part 3, which includes Example 4.13, from Prof. Alan Williams’s book.
 A W10 ×54 of A992 steel is used as a column.
 It is subjected to a service dead load of 100 kips and a service live load of 200 kips.

 If the slenderness ratio makes this member an inelastic column, what is the stiffness reduction factor, tb?